chainwayxyz/citrea-docs/developer-documentation/system-contracts/bridge.md

 ```solidity
 function withdraw(bytes32 bitcoin_address) external payable
 ```
-Accepts 0.01 cBTC from the sender and records a withdrawal request to be processed on Bitcoin.
+Accepts configured bridge amount of cBTC from the sender and records a withdrawal request to be processed on Bitcoin.

 | Parameters    | Description |
 |---------------|-------------|